All Articles

 1. Understand What Hiring Managers Actually Look For

-Hiring Managers and Recruiters are usually handling a lot of applications so want to be able to see key information at first glance.
+Hiring managers and recruiters are usually handling a lot of applications, so they want to see key information at a glance.
 When they first open your CV, they're mainly looking for three things:

 If these aren't immediately visible, your CV risks being overlooked, even if you're highly capable.